bgoonz/docs-collection/github/developers/apps/getting-started-with-apps/migrating-oauth-apps-to-github-apps.md

 ---
 title: Migrating OAuth Apps to GitHub Apps
-intro: 'Learn about the advantages of migrating your {% data variables.product.prodname_oauth_app %} to a {% data variables.product.prodname_github_app %} and how to migrate an {% data variables.product.prodname_oauth_app %} that isn''t listed on {% data variables.product.prodname_marketplace %}. '
+intro: "Learn about the advantages of migrating your {% data variables.product.prodname_oauth_app %} to a {% data variables.product.prodname_github_app %} and how to migrate an {% data variables.product.prodname_oauth_app %} that isn't listed on {% data variables.product.prodname_marketplace %}. "
 redirect_from:
   - /apps/migrating-oauth-apps-to-github-apps
   - /developers/apps/migrating-oauth-apps-to-github-apps
 versions:
-  fpt: '*'
+  fpt: "*"
-  ghes: '*'
+  ghes: "*"
-  ghae: '*'
+  ghae: "*"
 topics:
   - GitHub Apps
 shortTitle: Migrate to OAuth Apps
 ---

 This article provides guidelines for existing integrators who are considering migrating from an OAuth App to a GitHub App.

 ## Reasons for switching to GitHub Apps